-Test Scores: Burroughs includes AP scores of 4 or above on the transcript.
-Students are responsible for sending all official score reports, which must by sent from Educational Testing Service (ETS) or the ACT directly to each college.
-Students also are responsible for sending official score reports to scholarship funds and/or to the NCAA Clearinghouse.
+Test Scores: Burroughs includes AP scores of 4 or 5 on the transcript.
+Students are responsible for sending all official test score reports, which must by sent from Educational Testing Service (ETS) or the ACT directly to each college.
+Students also are responsible for sending official score reports to scholarship funds and/or to the NCAA Eligibility Center.

 Reporting Senior Grades: Burroughs will send first semester grades as soon as they are available.
 Following graduation, Burroughs will send an official transcript to the one college where you have made a deposit.